Virtual cameras: Changing your video background in the Virtual Lobby

-In the top right, you will see the Classic and Streamer background options for you to choose from.
+In the top left, you will see the Business and Streamer background options for you to choose from.

-On the left, you can navigate through Backgrounds and Filters options.
+On the left, you can also navigate through Backgrounds and Filters options.

-Once you have chosen your background option, you can skip to the topic Selecting the virtual camera as the video source to continue the setup of your event.
+Once you have chosen your background option, you can skip to the topic Selecting the virtual background to continue the setup of your event.

 Virtual background for Windows users